tanishqtiwari7/ProjectEXO_Client/README.md

 ## Companion Project 🤝

-This server works with the [ProjectEXO](https://github.com/UdayKhare09/ProjectEXO) application.
+This Client works with the [ProjectEXO](https://github.com/UdayKhare09/ProjectEXO) Server.

 ## Contributing 🤝